Noise-Aware Entanglement Generation Protocols for Superconducting Qubits with Impedance-Matched FBAR Transducers: BVD-Informed Entanglement Heralding Protocols

 \section{BVD-Informed Entanglement Heralding Protocols}

 Now that we have established how to design impedance matching networks for the FBAR transducer, both to maximize conversion efficiency and minimize added noise, we investigate how the impedance-matched devices perform within Type-I and Type-II entanglement heralding protocols.
+The generalized extended BVD model developed in Section II provides guidance for our current task by connecting device-level optimization to protocol-level performance.
+The above formalism enables systematic selection of optimal transducer operating points that balance conversion efficiency and added noise for maximum entanglement fidelity.
+As we will show, this framework allows quantum network engineers to make informed trade-offs between entanglement generation rate and fidelity based on application requirements.

-Readout fidelities and entanglement generation rates are plotted and analyzed in various experimental operating conditions.
+Toward this end, conditional readout fidelities and entanglement generation rates are plotted and analyzed in various experimental operating conditions.
 These results allow us to make informed decisions in the device design phase to optimize the chosen quantum networking protocol, given a set of realistic experimental parameters such as temperature, transducer pump power, and link loss between the transducer and the Bell state analyzer.

+Here we define the conditional readout fidelity $F$ as the overlap between the generated quantum state and the target Bell state, given that the proper heralding click condition is satisfied: